pydanny/pydanny.github.com/posts2013/2013-05-10-easy-form-views-controversy.rst

 :tags: python, django, howto
 :category: django

-This isn't a controversy 'per se', except perhaps in the feverish depths of my brain.

 In the summer of 2010 `Frank Wiles`_ of Revsys_ exposed me to what I later called the "**Easy Form Views**" pattern when creating Django form function views.
 I used this technique in a variety of places, including `Django Packages`_ and the documentation for django-uni-form (which is rebooted as `django-crispy-forms`_).
 At DjangoCon 2011 `Miguel Araujo`_ and I opened our `Advanced Django Forms Usage`_ talk at DjangoCon 2011 with this technique.
 It’s a pattern that reduces the complexity of using forms in Django function-based views by flattening the form handling code.

 .. _`Django Packages`: https://www.djangopackages.com